 1. Is a licensed peace officer, military personnel, or student or nonstudent participating in military training, who are performing official duties;

-2. Is authorized to carry a pistol under Minn.
-Stat., Section 624.714, while in a motor vehicle or outside of a motor vehicle for the purpose of directly placing a firearm in, or retrieving it from, the trunk or rear area of the vehicle;
+2. Is authorized to carry a pistol under Minnesota Statutes Section 624.714 while in a motor vehicle or outside of a motor vehicle for the purpose of directly placing a firearm in, or retrieving it from, the trunk or rear area of the vehicle;

 a.
 Section 624.714 specifies procedures and standards for obtaining pistol permits and penalties for the failure to do so.
 Section 624.715 defines an exception to the pistol permit requirements for “antique firearms which are carried or possessed as curiosities or for their historical significance or value.”